 Despite the above challenges, significant progress has been achieved in unconstrained face recognition.
-This was demonstrated by Klontz and Jain [44], where the authors simulated the scenario of using face recognition to identify the suspects in the Boston marathon bombings (see Fig. 19).
-This was achieved by adding three images each of the two suspects (the Tsarnaev brothers) to a background database of 1 million mugshot images provided by the Pinellas County Sheriff's Office.
+This was demonstrated by Klontz and Jain in (Klontz and Jain, 2013), where the authors simulated the scenario of using face recognition to identify the suspects in the Boston marathon bombings (see Figure 19).
+This was achieved by adding three images each of the two suspects (the Tsarnaev brothers) to a background database of 1 million mugshot images provided by the Pinellas County Sheriff's Office (PCSO).
 The six images added to the gallery included mugshots as well as face images of the brothers obtained from the social media.
-The images of the suspects extracted from surveillance cameras and released by the FBI were used as probe images to search the gallery using two state-ofthe-art COTS face matchers.
-It was observed that one of the probe images of the younger brother (Dzhokhar Tsarnaev) matched correctly with his high school graduation photograph included in the gallery (see Fig. 19).
+The images of the suspects extracted from surveillance cameras and released by the FBI were used as probe images to search the gallery using two state-of-the-art COTS face matchers.
+It was observed that one of the probe images of the younger brother (Dzhokhar Tsarnaev) matched correctly with his high school graduation photograph included in the gallery (see Figure 19).
 While this example highlights the potential of automated face recognition technology, it also throws light on the limitations of the state-of-the-art face recognition systems.
 Firstly, due to issues such as pose, low resolution, and occlusion (e.g., cap and sunglasses), the elder brother (Tamerlan Tsarnaev) could not be successfully identified using both the face matchers.
-Even in the case of the younger brother, one can argue that the correct match was possible only due to the availability of a graduation photograph with a similar pose.
-Note that the mugshot image of the younger brother, which is typically the only image available to the law enforcement officials during preliminary investigation, did not result in a successful match.
-This shows that large improvements in unconstrained face recognition accuracy would be required before fully automated ("lights-out") face recognition systems can be deployed in challenging applications like surveillance.
+Even in the case of the younger